 For a broker called Belfast Capital Group, it has nothing to do with Northern Ireland at all.
 It’s not located in the UK, nor anywhere in Europe.
 In fact its roots go all the way to the notorious St. Vincent and the Grenadines.
 However, it does not claim to be regulated there, only that its base of operation is localized there.

 What matters most is that a broker is licensed by a relevant agency.
 Being solely registered in a country does not mean owning a regulation!

-Furthermore, St. Vincent and the Grenadines is one of the most popular Caribbean offshore locales for shady brokers, since it does not have a financial regulator.
+Furthermore, St. Vincent and the Grenadines is one of the most popular Caribbean offshore locales for shady brokers, since it does not issue licenses to forex brokers, as the local regulator has multiple times revealed before in the past. .
 In essence what this means is that any St. Vincent and the Grenadines brokerage firm can chose to ignore the rules by which legitimate firms operate, and instead focus on cheating and scamming users.
 We believe that Belfast Capital Group is one such company.
 So far, we are not impressed by anything, and what’s more worrying is that Belfast Capital Group continues to meet our suspicions, as though we were ticking boxes off of a check list.

 Aside from the SVG address, there is nothing mentioned on a regulation!